Little Skellig

 Park History

-The island has been protected as a bird sanctuary since the early twentieth century, with nature reserve designation formalizing the prohibition on landing and disturbance.
-The gannet colony has grown substantially since protection began, expanding from a few thousand pairs to its current size of over 30,000 pairs.
-Regular monitoring counts from boats and aerial surveys track the colony's size and productivity.
+The island has been protected as a bird sanctuary since the early twentieth century, with the current nature reserve designation under the Wildlife Act formalising the prohibition on landing and disturbance.
+[1] The gannet colony has grown substantially since protection began, expanding from a few thousand pairs to approximately 35,000 pairs today.
+[2] Regular monitoring counts from boats and aerial surveys track the colony's size and productivity.
 The reserve represents one of Ireland's most successful seabird conservation stories.

 Major Trails And Attractions